 Prelab:

 Build the circuitry you designed in Lab 8 on your prototype board.
 Use wire-wrapping socket for the 82C55.
-Solder the socket on the board (soldering the four corner pins is sufficient to hold the socket in place) before starting to wire-wrap.
+Glue the socket on the board (anchoring the four corner pins is sufficient to hold the socket in place) before starting to wire-wrap.

 Laboratory Assignment: